martinvonk/SPEI/paper/paper.md

 ---

 # Summary
 SPEI is a Python package to calculate drought indices for time series.
-Popular Python packages such as Pandas [@pandas_paper_2010], SciPy [@scipy_paper_2020], and Matplotlib [@matplotlib_paper_2007] are used for handling time series, statistics, and visualization, respectively.
+Popular Python packages such as Pandas [@pandas_paper_2010], SciPy [@scipy_paper_2020], and Matplotlib [@matplotlib_paper_2007] are used for handling the time series, statistics, and visualization, respectively.
 This makes calculating and visualizing different drought indices with the SPEI package simple but versatile.

 # Statement of need
 Water is a vital natural resource essential for life on Earth.
 However, the global availability of freshwater is increasingly threatened by the impacts of climate change and human activities.
 If water availability is below normal conditions, a drought occurs.
 Droughts are classified as meteorological, hydrological, agricultural, or socioeconomic, often starting with meteorological droughts that trigger cascading effects.
 Many different indices have been developed to quantify droughts.
 These indices provide a way to quantitatively describe the severity, location, timing, and duration of a drought and are essential in tracking and predicting the impact of drought.

 # Computation
 Different drought indices exist to indicate different types of drought.
 For meteorological droughts, common indices are the Standardized Precipitation Index (SPI) [@mckee_spi_1993,;@lloydhughes_spi_2002], the Standardized Precipitation Evaporation Index (SPEI) [@vicenteserrano_spei_2010].
-For hydrological droughts, common indices are the Standardized Groundwater Index (SGI) [@bloomfield_sgi_2013], the Standardized Streamflow Index (SSFI/SSI) [@vicenteserrano_ssfi_2010], and the Standardized Soil Moisture Index (SSMI) [@sheffield_ssmi_2004].
+For hydrological droughts, common indices are the Standardized Groundwater Index (SGI) [@bloomfield_sgi_2013], the Standardized Streamflow Index (SSFI or SSI) [@vicenteserrano_ssfi_2010], and the Standardized Soil Moisture Index (SSMI) [@sheffield_ssmi_2004].
 These standardized drought indices transform a time series into a standardized normal distribution.

 Generally, a time series spanning at least 30 years is recommended [@mckee_spi_1993].
-Sets of rolling average periods are computed to define various time scales, typically spanning 1, 3, 6, 12, 24, or 48 months[^1].
+That way the series is long enough to have enough data points, but short enough to be stationary in time.
+Sets of rolling sum or average periods are computed to define various time scales, typically spanning 1, 3, 6, 12, 24, or 48 months[^1].
 Each dataset is fitted to a continuous probability density function to establish the relationship between the probability and the time series.
+There are also non-parametric approaches using a normal-scores transform or kernel density estimate.
 The probability of any data point is determined and then transformed using the inverse normal distribution, assuming a normally distributed probability density function with a mean of zero and a standard deviation of one.

 [^1]: Please note that a month does not represent an unambiguous time delta since a month can have 28 up to 31 days.
 This can result in some extra complexity in the computation, which is dealt with by the SPEI package internally.

 ## Implementation
 The base of the SPEI Python package is Pandas [@pandas_paper_2010;@pandas_software_2020], which is heavily reliant on NumPy [@numpy_article_2020].
 Pandas provides the `pandas.Series` with a `DatetimeIndex` which supports extensive capabilities  for the manipulation of the time series.
 For instance, via the `resample` and `rolling` methods.
-Time series with outliers or missing values can also be handled by e.g., interpolation methods via Pandas` API.
+Time series with outliers or missing values can also be handled by e.g., interpolation methods available in the Pandas library

 The SciPy [@scipy_paper_2020] package provides probability density functions via its `stats` library.
 General recommendations are provided in literature about which probability density functions might be appropriate for a certain drought index.
 For example, a gamma distribution is generally used for the SPI and a fisk (log-logistic) distribution for the SPEI.
 However, with over 200 univariate continuous distributions in the SciPy stats library, the user has the freedom to try and find different relations between the probability and the time series.
 Each SciPy continuous distribution has a `fit` method, making it easy to fit the distribution to the time series using maximum likelihood estimation.

 ## Example
 In this article, an example dataset is considered with the measured daily precipitation and potential evaporation sum from the Royal Dutch Meteorological Institute (KNMI), as shown in Figure \autoref{fig:meteo_surplus}a.
 To calculate the SPI, only the precipitation time series is needed, while the SPEI uses the precipitation surplus (precipitation minus potential evaporation), also called rainfall or precipitation excess.
-The computed monthly precipitation surplus, used in this example, is visible in figure \autoref{fig:meteo_surplus}b.
+The (computed) monthly precipitation surplus, used in this example, is visible in figure \autoref{fig:meteo_surplus}b.

 ![(a) Precipitation and potential (Makkink) evaporation flux from a weather station in Cabauw (Royal Netherlands Meteorological Institute) from January 1, 1990 until December 31, 2020. (b) Monthly precipitation surplus. \label{fig:meteo_surplus}](figures/monthly_precipitation_surplus.png)